csswizardry/csswizardry.github.com/_posts/2024-12-04-licensing-code-on-css-wizardry.md

 <details name="license-faq">
   <summary>What happens if I don’t comply?</summary>
-  <p>If you don’t comply with the MIT Licence (e.g. by failing to include attribution), you’re in breach of the licence.
+  <p>If you don’t comply with the MIT License (e.g. by failing to include attribution), you’re in breach of the license.
 This means you lose the rights granted by it, and technically, your use of the code would be unauthorised.</p>
   <p>I’d prefer to resolve issues amicably, so if there’s a misunderstanding, I’d encourage you to reach out so we can work things out.</p>
 </details>

 <details name="license-faq">
   <summary>Can I use your code in a commercial project?</summary>
   <p>Yes, you’re free to use my code in commercial projects.
-The MIT Licence permits this, and there are no hidden fees or obligations beyond proper attribution.</p>
+The MIT License permits this, and there are no hidden fees or obligations beyond proper attribution.</p>
 </details>

 <details name="license-faq">